Fun Human Body Science Board Games for Kids and the Family

 Poo Pocalypse Card Game for Immature People

-Warning: this silly game is not for serious people.
-The card game with the goal of building a poopy pyramid while opponents try to sabotage you with crap attacks!
+Warning: this silly science game is not for serious people.
+The goal of the card game is to build a poopy pyramid while opponents try to sabotage you with crap attacks.
 Pair this game with a healthy conversation about bowel moments and a printable poop diary.

 Number of players: 2 to 4